matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 message.
 All current implementations should use the `hkdf-hmac-sha256.v2` method which is defined as follows:

-The MAC used is HMAC as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869), using SHA-256 as the hash function.
+An HMAC key is generated using HKDF, as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869), using SHA-256 as the hash function.
 The shared secret is supplied as the input keying material.
 No salt is used, and in the info parameter is the concatenation of: